 This guide organizes Barcelona’s best sushi restaurants by format — so you know exactly what you’re booking.

 Quick Answer: Best Sushi in Barcelona by Format Michelin / haute technique: Koy Shunka (€89–132 tasting menu, book weeks ahead).
 Omakase — smallest bars: Sensato (6 seats, no takeout policy), Fukamura (7 seats, edomae nigiri), Kintsugi (left-handed chef who forges his own knives).
 Best entry point to high-technique sushi: Sato i Tanaka (lunch from €15, double counter).
 Best value with serious credentials: IKOYA Izakaya (4.7★, 4,000+ reviews, same chef as Koy Shunka).
+Cheapest serious sushi: Grado Sushi inside a 1959 bodega in Sant Antoni (€12.50 lunch menu).
 Most hidden: Ají in Vila Olímpica (9.4/10, opens strictly at 21:00).

-Quick Decision: Which Sushi Restaurant in Barcelona Is Right for You?
+Quick Decision — Which Sushi Restaurant in Barcelona Is Right for You?

 | If you want… | Go to | Budget per person |